E-3 Visa Attorney in New Jersey

 times with some exceptions.
 Extensions can be filed from within the US

 or at consulates abroad in the event of travel.
-If you wish to change
+Due to significant processing

 In May of 2014, the USCIS issued a proposed rule change.
 These changes